James Ira Thomas Jones: First World War

 In 1913, while working as a clerk, Jones enlisted with the 4th Welsh in the Territorial Army.
-Jones was in London studying wireless and cable Ttelegraphy when the First World War started.
+Jones was in London studying wireless and cable telegraphy when the First World War started.
 Awaiting call-up, Jones joined the fledgling Royal Flying Corps, and after training joined No. 10 Squadron RAF as a 1st Class Air Mechanic in the wireless section.
 Jones was posted to France in July 1915.
 By January 1916 he was flying combat missions as an observer/gunner on BE-2's, winning his Observer's brevet in October 1916.
 Jones was awarded the Military Medal in May 1916, for rescuing two wounded gunners under artillery fire whilst he was working at a wireless interception station in the front line.

 Jones was awarded the Russian Order of the Cross of St. George in January 1917 after receiving several commendations for bravery.
 In May 1917 he was sent to England to commence pilot training and he was commissioned in August 1917.
 After completing his training, Jones was posted to No. 74 Squadron, where he formed a friendship with one of the flight commanders, Captain Edward "Mick" Mannock, and it was with this Squadron that he earned his decorations for bravery.
 He was once quoted as saying: "It is wonderful how cheered a pilot becomes after he shoots down his first machine; his morale increases by at least 100 percent."

 Jones was awarded several decorations during the First World War.
 These included the Military Cross and two Distinguished Flying Crosses.
 On 3 August 1918, the London Gazette announced that Jones was to be awarded the Distinguished Flying Cross for the following citation: "In eleven days this officer attacked and destroyed six enemy aeroplanes, displaying great courage, skill and initiative."